Usambara Mountains: Human history

 Historically the Usambara Mountains have been inhabited by the Bantu, Shambaa, and Maasai people who were a mix of agriculturalists and pastoralists.

-A Shambaa kingdom based on Vugu was founded by Mbegha in the first half of the 18th century.
+A Shambaa kingdom based at Vugha was founded by Mbegha in the first half of the 18th century.
 His grandson Kinyashi Muanga Ike gave the kingdom a stronger political and military structure.
 Under Kinyashi's son Kimweri ye Nyumbai the kingdom grew to cover both the west and east Usambaras, extending down to the coast and into the Pangani River valley to the south.
 After Kimweri died in 1862 the kingdom fell apart in a succession struggle.

 In the late 19th century when within the Usambara District of German East Africa, German colonialists came into the area bringing with them a mix of cash crops like lumber trees, coffee, tea, and quinine, and also designated forests as reserves for either water conservation or timber use.
 They also brought many new Western concepts, which often were diametrically opposed to traditional beliefs, such as coexistence with the forest versus forest as a "separate wilderness".
 The result of colonialism was a massive change in the way forests were perceived in the community, and conversion of traditional agriculture to cultivating cash crops such as quinine, pine trees, bananas, maize, tea, and coffee.